 What to do about tail rubbing

-Don’t wait too long, the rubbing can get out of hand and cause painful and itchy sores on the tail, not to mention hair loss.
+Tail rubbing is one of those grooming “things” that has multiple causes – so try and narrow it down before you start addressing the possible causes.
+Don’t wait too long; the rubbing can get out of hand and cause painful and itchy sores on the tail, not to mention hair loss.
 The best solution for tail rubbing is figuring out the cause of the rubbing!
 Ask your veterinarian for help if you can’t figure it out.

-Some of the causes of tail rubbing include:
+Causes of tail rubbing

 - Pinworms.
 These little buggers live largely in the lumen of the intestine, and the female worms migrate outside via the rectum to lay eggs under the tail.
-This creates an itchy reaction, and thus the scratching.
+This creates an itchy reaction and, thus the scratching.
 They will not be detected on a fecal count.

-- Hopefully it’s as easy as using a veterinarian-suggested shampoo, dewormer, or other medical treatment.
+- Hopefully, it’s as easy as using a veterinarian-suggested shampoo, dewormer, or other medical treatment.
 Sometimes, the rubbing is a one-time deal…and a good sheath or udder cleaning and/or thorough rinsing of the tail is done.